arjun-computer-geek/fabelle-ui/README.md

 </div>

 ## About

-This repository is all about component library code and documentation code of BeadsUI.
+This repository is all about component library code and documentation code of Fabelle UI.

 ## Quick start